-It was extraordinary that the BBC should feel the need to go to such lengths when most commentators gave the new ITV station little chance of success.
-ITV’s detractors claimed it would be too American, the British public would not want their programmes interrupted by adverts and it would never be as good as the BBC.
+It was extraordinary that the BBC should feel the need to go to such lengths when most commentators gave the then-new ITV station little chance of success.
+ITV’s detractors claimed it would be too American, the British public would not want their programmes interrupted by adverts, and it would never be as good as the BBC.
 In any case, ITV was only available in London.

 The advertising magazine ran for a few more years until 1963 when it too met its end.
 Created to encourage small advertisers who could not afford their own ad slot, they had a loose story format and each episode featured a collection of products.
 The most famous was Jim’s Inn, set in a pub with Jimmy and Maggie Hanley as the publicans.

 Jim’s Inn first appeared in spring 1957 and ran for 300 editions.
 It relied on a strong and believable storyline, recognisable characters and the warm personality of the landlord.
 Wide ranges of products, from the familiar to the outlandish, were skilfully woven together each week.
 After the demise of the ad mag format, Jimmy Hanley appeared with Maggie running Jim’s stores in a series of adverts for Daz, continuing the successful mix of popular proprietor and ‘good’ advice.

 Until the 1970s the advertisers’ approach was very much to tell the viewer why they should use that product.
 The style changed in the 1970s, with viewers being invited to share in the lifestyles and values of the characters using the product on screen.
 Whether as a result of the introduction of colour spurring people on to new heights of creativity, or simply because viewers were now television-literate and demanded higher production values, adverts in the 1970s were noticeably different from what went before.